 (d) Lesser setback requirements for research and technology area internal to research and technology districts; criteria for determination.
-The development review committee may recommend approval of a setback of less than 50 feet as specified in section 24-472 (c) above, for those areas of a research and technology district that are internal to a research and technology district.
-A setback reduction may be eligible for review by the development review committee only if the following criteria are met:
+The development review committee planning director may recommend approval of a setback of less than 50 feet as specified in section 24-47268 (c) above, for those areas of a research and technology district.
+A setback reduction may be eligible for review by the development review committee planning director only if the following criteria are met:

-- (1) The proposed setback, by substitution of technique or design, will achieve results which clearly satisfy the overall purposes and intent of the setback requirement of this section and the intent of section 24-86 (Landscaping and Tree Preservation Requirements); - (2) The proposed setback shall have no additional adverse impact on adjacent properties or public areas; and - (3) The proposed setback will not result in detrimental impacts to the orderly development or character of the area, the environment, sound engineering or planning practice, or the goals, objectives, strategies and policies of the Comprehensive Plan.
+- The proposed setback, by substitution of technique or design, will achieve results which clearly satisfy the overall purposes and intent of the setback requirement of this section and the intent of section 24-86 article II, division 4 of this chapter (Landscaping and \(\mathcal{T}tree \)Preservation \(\mathbf{R}requirements)\); - (2) The proposed setback shall have no additional adverse impact on adjacent properties or public areas; and - (3) The proposed setback will not result in detrimental impacts to the orderly development or character of the area, the environment, sound engineering or planning practice, or the goals, objectives, strategies and policies of the Comprehensive Plan.

-The development review committee may recommend approval of a reduction to section 24-472 (c) upon finding that one or more of the following criteria are met:
+The development review committee planning director may recommend approval of a reduction to section 24-47268 (c) upon finding that one or more of the following criteria are met:

-- (1) The proposed setback meets the intent of the master plan and is in keeping with the overall character of development that encourages open space; or - (2) The proposed setback is for the purpose of integrating proposed research and technology development with adjacent development; or - (3) The proposed setback substantially preserves, enhances, integrates and complements existing trees and topography; or - (4) The proposed setback is due to unusual size, topography, shape or location of the property, or other unusual conditions, excluding the proprietary interests of the developer.
+- (i) The proposed setback meets the intent of the master plan and is in keeping with the overall character of development that encourages open space; or - (ii) The proposed setback is for the purpose of integrating proposed research and technology development with adjacent development; or - (iii) The proposed setback substantially preserves, enhances, integrates and complements existing trees and topography; or - (iv) The proposed setback is due to unusual size, topography, shape or location of the property, or other unusual conditions, excluding the proprietary interests of the developer.

-(d) Requests for modifications.
-Requests for modifications to the setbacks as specified in sections 24-472 (a) and (c) shall be filed in writing with the planning director and shall identify the reasons for such requests together with the proposed alternative.
+(e) Requests for modifications.
+Requests for modifications to the setbacks as specified in sections 24-47268 (a) and (c) shall be filed in writing with the planning director and shall identify the reasons for such requests together with the proposed alternative.
 The planning director shall make a recommendation to the development review committee to approve, deny or conditionally approve the request and shall include a written statement certifying that one or more of the above criteria are met.
+In the event the planning director denies the request or recommends conditions or modifications that are unacceptable to the applicant, the applicant may appeal the decision of the planning director to the development review committee which shall forward a recommendation to the planning commission.

-(e) No minimum lot size or yard requirements.
-Except for required setbacks as stated in this section, there shall be no minimum lot size nor minimum side or rear yard requirements for any lat within a research and technology district other than as specified in approved development plans.
+(f) No minimum lot size or yard requirements.
+Except for required setbacks as stated in this section, there shall be no minimum lot size nor minimum side or rear yard requirements for any lot within a research and technology district other than as specified in approved development plans.

-(e) Uses prohibited.
+(g) Uses prohibited.
 Landscape setbacks shall not be used for streets or for parking except for entrances and driveways which may cross the setback at a perpendicular or near perpendicular angle as possible.